mattermost/docs/source/process/training.rst

 - **Warm-up** - Currently: "Share something interesting about your weekend."
 - **Roadmap check-in** - Review of roadmap status in current and next release
-- **Demos (optional)** - Team members show highlights of what's completed this week.
+- **Demos (optional)** - Team members show highlights of what's been completed this week.
 Relevant follow-ups noted.
 - **New items** - New team relevant items are discussed

 Product Staff Meeting